GribStream for AI tools

 3. Connect the MCP endpoint and complete the GribStream sign-in flow when your AI tool asks for authorization.

-For local CLI tools or clients that do not support OAuth for remote MCP servers yet, set an API token as the environment variable GRIBSTREAM_API_TOKEN and use the generated API request or the portable skill file.
+For local CLI tools, coding agents, or clients that do not support OAuth for remote MCP servers yet, load an API token into the environment from a private token file and use the generated API request or the portable skill file.

-Using an environment variable or a vendor secret store mapped to that variable is preferred.
-Avoid pasting tokens into prompts, checked-in files, or reusable scripts.
+Paste the token into the editor, not into an export, set, or PowerShell assignment command, so it does not end up in shell history.
+Using an environment variable loaded from a private file, or a vendor secret store mapped to GRIBSTREAM_API_TOKEN, is preferred.
+Avoid pasting tokens into prompts, checked-in files, shell history, or reusable scripts.

 What the skill teaches